 Output: White Paper from the 2nd Wolfson-HAT Symposium on the Digital Person

-A White Paper from the 2nd Wolfson-HAT International Symposium on the Digital Person
+A White Paper from the 2nd Wolfson-HAT Symposium on the Digital Person

 From the Sciences

-This segment of the symposium focusing on the sciences explored the topics of data analytics, data science and technology.
-Key points were:
+This segment of the symposium focusing on the sciences explored data analytics, data science and technology.
+Key points include:

-• Privacy issues were largely cause by centralisation of personal data
+Privacy issues were largely caused by centralisation of personal data

 From the Humanities

-This segment of the symposium focusing on the humanities explored the topics of digital personhood, freedom and democracy.
+This segment of the symposium focusing on the humanities explored digital personhood, freedom and democracy.
 Key points were:

 From the Social Sciences

-This segment of the symposium focusing on the Social Sciences explored the topics of value, economics and markets.
+This segment of the symposium focusing on the Social Sciences explored value, economics and markets.
 Key points were:

-The symposium then continued to discuss the issues and implications and provided recommendations on personalisation and digital trust; creating equal opportunities and a better digital culture; engaging both sides of the divide, promoting clarity and addressing the taxation of data.
+The symposium then discussed the issues and implications and provided recommendations on personalisation and digital trust; creating equal opportunities and a better digital culture; engaging both sides of the divide, promoting clarity and addressing the taxation of data.

 About the Symposium

-The 2nd Wolfson-HAT International Symposium on the Digital Person 31 May 2018 organised by the HAT Community Foundation and supported by Wolfson College Cambridge and the University of Warwick.
+The 2nd Wolfson-HAT International Symposium on the Digital Person on 31 May 2018 was organised by the HAT Community Foundation and supported by Wolfson College Cambridge and the University of Warwick.

-Susan Wakenshaw and Lalitha Dhamotharan at the University of Warwick
+Susan Wakenshaw and Lalitha Dhamotharan, University of Warwick

 For further information contact